Thesis Archiving Requirement

 All master's theses will be archived both with ProQuest/UMI in their national archive of dissertations and theses and in the University of Arizona Campus Repository maintained by the UA Library.
 The thesis submitted for archiving must be the final thesis as approved by the student’s thesis committee.

 - Please submit your thesis through the submission site maintained by ProQuest/UMI: http://dissertations.umi.com/arizona.
 You will begin by creating your submission profile.
 Be sure to use your “@email.arizona.edu” e-mail address in the submission profile.

 - Follow instructions on site to complete submission of thesis.

-- Submit your signed thesis approval page and your Distribution Rights form to the Graduate Student Academic Services office in the Graduate College.
+- Submit your signed Distribution Rights form to the Graduate Student Academic Services office in the Graduate College.
 (See below for details about these forms.)
-You may deliver these forms to the Administration Building, Room 316, fax it to (520) 621-4101, or scan and e-mail them to your degree counselor.
+You may deliver these forms to the Administration Building, Room 316, fax it to (520) 621-4101, or scan and e-mail them to your Degree Counselor.

 - You will receive a confirmation e-mail when your thesis has been accepted.
 The thesis will be added to both the ProQuest/UMI archive and the UA Campus Repository.
 (There may be a delay of a few weeks before the thesis will be available from ProQuest/UMI.)

 If you do not want your thesis to be available to the public, you may deposit it in the archives with a temporary or permanent embargo on distribution.
 You may specify any length of time for which you want your thesis restricted from public access.
 An embargo requested from ProQuest while making your submission will also be observed by the UA Campus Repository.